mac2rm/mac2rm.github.io/_posts/2014-01-13-a-fresh-start.markdown

 Today was the first day of my second semester of college classes.
 It was a much needed fresh start.
 I had a rough first semester at UVA.
 Not in the sense that I struggled with classes or couldn't figure out laundry or was homesick all the time.
 Rather, I had a rough semester because I wasn't happy.
 There is a LOT of drinking and partying at the University of Virginia.
-There is also a fair amount of pot smoking, class-skipping, and rule-breaking in general.
+There is also a fair amount of pot smoking, class skipping, and rule breaking in general.
 I'm really not into any of that.
 I struggled with the idea that there are people here, at the best university in Virginia, whose primary activities are being or becoming intoxicated.
 It just didn't seem possible.
 Surely they do SOMETHING else.
 Anything.
 Please?